 So that timetable changes occur on the same day across Europe, our annual timetable starts on the Sunday immediately after the second Saturday in December.
-This is known as the Principal Timetable.
-To allow RUs to fine-tune their services mid-way through the year, a new updated timetable is published each May.
-This is known as the Subsidiary Timetable.
+This is known as the Principal timetable.
+A new updated timetable is published each May.
+This is known as the Subsidiary timetable.

-The 2021 Principal Timetable runs from Sunday 13 December 2020 to Saturday 15 May 2021, and the Subsidiary Timetable runs from Sunday 16 May 2021 to Saturday 11 December 2021.
+The 2021 Principal timetable runs from Sunday 12 December 2021 to Saturday 14 May 2022, and the Subsidiary timetable runs from Sunday 15 May 2022 to Saturday 10 December 2022.